Borbjerg

-Borbjerg is a small village in the western Jutland, Denmark, with a population of 458 (1.
-January 2025).
+Borbjerg is a small village in the western Jutland, Denmark, with a population of 472 (1.
+January 2026).
 Borbjerg is located 9 km south of Vinderup and 13 km northeast of Holstebro.

-Borbjerg is located in Holstebro Municipality, Region Midtjylland.
+Borbjerg is located in Holstebro Municipality, Central Denmark Region.

+Borbjerg Church is located in the village.
+It is one of Denmark's largest village churches, build around 1150 of granite blocks.